Asian Breast Augmentation (Implants using Armpit Incisions)

 Most incisions – and hence post-surgical scars -can be hidden strategically located below the breast (in the inframammary crease) or – for some patients – in the armpit area (known as a Transaxillary Incision) by a Plastic Surgeon.
 Scars are simply your body’s natural healing process after surgery.

-Scars develop to protect and heal the incision area and underling tissues.
+Scars develop to protect and heal the incision area and underlying tissues.
 In other words, you cannot heal from any skin-penetrating injury or surgical incision without a scar.
 However, surgical incision line scars can be minimised by your Plastic Surgeon and Cosmetic Surgery Care Team in a number of different ways.

 Scar minimisation methods for Breast Augmentation with Implants include: